leamas/yab/README.md

     the patches are available for updating.
   - Modify sources.
   - Create new patches.
-  - Update patches in the Makefile.
+  - Update patches in the spec file.
   - Rebuild.

 Dependencies